nagachaitanya-gatta/cv/README.md

-Naga Chaitanya CV
+Naga Chaitanya Gatta

-I have an overall experience of 13years in Testing, I have worked on Flagship products on mobile manufacturing giants.
+I have an overall experience of 14.5years in Manual Testing and more than 8 years of Automation Testing, I have worked on Flagship products of mobile manufacturing giants(Samsung).